Joint estimation of multiple related biological networks: Introduction

-In this paper we present a Bayesian approach to joint estimation of networks.
-The high-level formulation we propose is general and could be applied to a wide range of graphical model formulations.
-We present a detailed development for the time-course setting, focusing on directed graphical models called Dynamic Bayesian Networks (DBNs).
-These are directed acyclic graphs (DAGs) with explicit time-indices \citep{Murphy}.
-The main features of our approach are: \begin{itemize} \item {\bf Bayesian framework.} We use a hierarchical Bayesian model, summarized in Fig. \ref{model}.
-Regularization is achieved using priors over both parameters and networks.
-We focus in particular on regularization of individual networks, introducing a latent network $G$ to couple inference across the population.
-We report posterior marginal inclusion probabilities for every possible edge, thus providing a confidence measure for the inferred network topologies and offering robustness in settings where posterior mass is not highly concentrated on a single model.
+Following \citet{Werhli,Penfold} and others, we focus on the case of directed networks $G^j$ that are exchangeable in the sense that inference is invariant to permutation of individuals $j \in\mathcal{J} = \{1,\ldots,J\}$.
+We model data on all individuals $\{\mathbf{y}^j \dvtx j \in\mathcal{J}\}$ within a joint Bayesian framework.
+Regularization of individual networks is achieved by introducing a latent network $G$ to couple inference across all individuals.
+We report posterior marginal inclusion probabilities for every possible edge in each individual network $G^j$ as well as the latent network $G$.
+The high-level formulation we propose is general and, in principle, essentially any graphical model of interest could be embedded within the framework described to enable joint estimation.

+In general, the individual $j$'s could have complex, hierarchical relationships, for example, with $j$'s belonging to groups and subgroups [e.g., corresponding to cancer types and subtypes; see \citet{Curtis}].
+The exchangeable case we consider corresponds in a sense to the simplest possible hierarchy in which each individual is dependent on a single latent graph (see Figure~\ref{model}).
+In settings where groups can be treated as approximately homogeneous, the approach presented in this paper can be trivially used to give group-level estimates, by using $j$ to index groups rather than individuals, with all data for group $j$ modeled as dependent on graph $G^j$.
+This corresponds to an assumption of identically distributed data within (but not between) groups.
+In the empirical study presented below we consider also robustness of our approach under violation of the exchangeability assumption.

+For the application to time-course data from protein signaling that we focus on, we present a detailed development using directed graphical models called dynamic Bayesian networks (DBNs).
+These are directed acyclic graphs (DAGs) with explicit time indices [\citet{Murphy}].
+The main contributions of this paper are as follows:

-\item {\bf Computationally efficient estimation from time-course data.} For the time-course setting, we put forward an efficient and deterministic algorithm.
-This is done by exploiting modularity of the DBN likelihood \citep{Hill} coupled with a sparsity restriction and a sum-product-type algorithm.
-In moderate-dimensional settings this allows exact joint estimation to be carried out in seconds to minutes (we discuss computational complexity below) making our approach suitable for interactive use.
+\begin{itemize} \item \textit{Bayesian computation}.
+For the time-course setting, we put forward an efficient and exact algorithm.
+This is done by exploiting factorization properties of the DBN likelihood, analytic marginalization over continuous parameters and belief propagation.
+In moderate dimensional settings this allows exact joint estimation to be carried out in seconds to minutes (we discuss computational complexity below).

-\item {\bf Incorporation of ancillary information.} We allow for the inclusion of individual-specific ancillary information.
-Following \cite{Spencer} we also allow for interventional data, in which time courses are obtained under external intervention on network nodes. \end{itemize}